Copyright © University of Cambridge. All rights reserved.

 'The Dice Train' printed from http://nrich.maths.org/

 This dice model represents an old blue steam train with a white funnel on the engine at the front.
-The dice that make up the train are joined using two rules.
+The dice that make up the train are joined using three rules.

 RULE 1: Faces that touch each other have the same number.